-The Lu Lab focuses on basic science and translational research of kidney development, congenital anomalies of the kidney and urinary tract (CAKUT), podocyte biology and injury, pericyte biology and injury, and discovery of novel drug targets for patient with chronic kidney disease.
-Lu Lab research program is supported by grants from the National Institutes of Health (NIH) and Pfizer Centers for Therapeutic Innovation.
+The Lu Lab focuses on basic and translational research of kidney development, congenital anomalies of the kidney and urinary tract (CAKUT), podocyte biology and injury, renal stromal cell biology and kidney fibrosis, and discovery of novel drug targets for chronic kidney disease.
+Lu Lab research program is supported by grants from the National Institutes of Health (NIH) and Pfizer’s Centers for Therapeutic Innovation (CTI).

 Five selected publications:

-5. Fan X et al. SLIT2/ROBO2 signaling pathway inhibits nonmuscle myosin IIA activity and destabilizes kidney podocyte adhesion.
-Journal of Clinical Investigation, 2016.
+- Fan X et al. SLIT2/ROBO2 signaling pathway inhibits nonmuscle myosin IIA activity and destabilizes kidney podocyte adhesion.
+JCI Insight, 2016.
 PMID: 27882344

 - Pisarek-Horowitz A et al. Loss of roundabout guidance receptor 2 (Robo2) in podocytes protects adult mice from glomerular injury by maintaining podocyte foot process structure.
 American Journal of Pathology, 2020.
 PMID: 32220420